mserylak/pgplot_mac/README.md

 original PGPLOT page (https://sites.astro.caltech.edu/~tjp/pgplot) and have all the standard libraries installed using Homebrew (e.g. GNU gcc, libpng etc.).
 There is also plenty of help out there for compilation steps etc.

+Special thanks to Philippa Hartley for help solving this!